 The Company's most significant investment asset exposures are to cash and cash equivalents, through its holdings of liquidity funds.
-At 31 December 2020, the Aviva Investors Sterling Government Liquidity Fund and the Aviva Investors Sterling Liquidity Fund were the only investments with shareholder exposure greater than £200 million.
+At 31 December 2021, the Company's has shareholder exposure to the Aviva Investors Sterling Government Liquidity Fund and the Aviva Investors Sterling Liquidity Fund.